usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

     - Introduce the activity (what is it and why) and include what they can expect as to  sequence of events and timing.
         - Prompt:  Why is continuous integration and continuous delivery (CI/CD) beneficial for government software deployments?

-**Group Discussion: What role does a Software Bill of Materials (SBOM) play in managing risk<a name="ten"></a>**?
+**Group discussion: What role does a Software Bill of Materials (SBOM) play in managing risk<a name="ten"></a>**?

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Learners will deepen their understanding of how transparency in software components contributes to risk management in government acquisitions.
-- Expected Outcomes: Learners will be able to explain how an SBOM supports supply chain security, identifies vulnerabilities, and improves oversight of third-party software components.
+- Expected outcomes: Learners will be able to explain how an SBOM supports supply chain security, identifies vulnerabilities, and improves oversight of third-party software components.
 - Materials needed:
     - None
 - Instructions for facilitator: